tq-systems/meta-tq/meta-tq/doc/README.TQMa6x.md

 ## Known issues / Limitations

+### General

 * PCIe requires a power cycle to work reliably.
 Asserting a POR using S9 or S10 is not sufficient.
-* eth1 (X12) (USB to Ethernet) causes an error on `usb reset` if no MAC address is set: `Error: smsc95xx_eth address not set.`
-* Backlight on parallel displays are enabled upon Power-On which might lead to random output.
-  Display will be disabled during bootup and can be used normally afterwards.
 * UBI / UBIFS images are enabled by default when using `DISTRO=spaetzle`.
   The values for `UBI_LEB_SIZE` and `UBI_MAX_LEB_COUNT` are predefined for 64 MiB SPI-NOR.
   The generated UBIFS does not fit into the default SPI-NOR (16 MiB).
 If rootfs on SPI NOR is required, following solutions:
   * tailor image recipe and kernel configuration to get real tiny
   * use SoM variant with larger SPI-NOR
+* Backlight on parallel displays are enabled upon Power-On which might lead to random output.
+  Display will be disabled during bootup and can be used normally afterwards.

+### U-Boot

+* FEC Ethernet port may have ARP timeouts.
+Restart the network command usually fixes the issue.
+Root cause is ethernet PHY on MBa6x.
+* USB Ethernet (LAN9500 / X12C) is only usable after `usb start` and with valid MAC in `eth1addr` environment variable.
+Default value is parsed from EEPROM on MBa6x.
+  To select the device, set `ethact` to the devicename.
+The name can be determined using `dm tree` and look for the device name.
-* U-Boot: MTD and UBI Support are not configured.
+* MTD and UBI Support are not configured.
 Only U-Boot and environment on SPI NOR are supported by built U-Boot configuration..
-* U-Boot: FEC Ethernet port is from time to time not working after U-Boot start.
-  Another powercycle/reset or PHY software reset (`mdio write ethernet@2188000 0 0x8000`) is required
-* U-Boot: USB dual role port (X8) is tested in U-Boot in peripheral mode only.
+* USB dual role port (X8) is tested in U-Boot in peripheral mode only.
-* U-Boot: Setting and clearing GPIOs (e.g. for user LEDs) is not working
+* Setting and clearing of several GPIOs (e.g. for user LEDs) is not working.
-* U-Boot: USB Ethernet (LAN9500 / X12C) is only usable after `usb start` and with valid MAC in `usbethaddr` environment variable.
-Parsing the MBa6x specific value from EEPROM is not implemented in U-Boot.
+  Workaround: enable `GPIO_LED` support and other releated settings.
+Will be fixed in next release.

 ## Artifacts